 (a) are not registered pupils at a school, and

+(b) are not receiving suitable education otherwise than at a school.
 (2) In exercising their functions under this section a local education authority must have regard to any guidance given from time to time by the Secretary of State.

 (3) In this Chapter, "suitable education", in relation to a child, means efficient full-time education suitable to his age, ability and aptitude and to any special educational needs he may have."